 I get this question a lot as a dietitian so let’s talk about it.
 Are chicken nuggets something I recommend giving to your kids every single night?
 No. Because variety is important and ideally we don’t want nuggets to be the only kind of chicken your kids will eat.
 But they can be a good starting point for introducing meat to a lot of kids, especially more selective eaters.
 They can contain some unnecessary fillers and be high in sodium so it is something I suggest spending some time on to find a brand that’s a good fit for your family.

 Remember to think about the meal as a whole when you’re serving chicken nuggets.
 Instead of serving with a side of fries, which can also be high in sodium, can you add some sliced fruit to the plate or a side smoothie made with frozen fruit?
-What about a side of baby carrots or some steamed veggies?
+What about a side of roasted sweet potatoes or some steamed veggies?
 By adding things like fruits and vegetables you can definitely make frozen chicken nuggets part of a balanced meal!

 How to choose the best frozen chicken nuggets